Jouret Bedran: History

 Historically, it is believed that Phoenicians inhabited the region since remains are found in nearby Ghineh, where historians believe is the resting place of the historical figure Adonis.
 The region was later inhabited by the Maronites, who experienced a degree of independence under the Crusaders, and this, until its destruction at the hands of the Mamluks in 1305.
 The region was then abandoned for the next three centuries until Christian families arrived somewhere during the 17th century.
 Until 1863, Jouret Bedran was geographically and administratively a part of what was called "Ghbaleh and its farms".
 In 1863, the inhabitants of Jouret Bedran and Azra, led by Rouhana Zouein, announced their separation from Ghbaleh and a separate entity named "Jouret Bedran and its suburbs" was created, and this, until 1872.
 In 1872, the inhabitants of Azra, led by Youssef Kamel, then known as Abou Hosn, announced their separation from Jouret Bedran and the installation of their own municipality.

 Families

 The majority of the village's population holds the Ghanem surname.
 There are also inhabitants from the Zouein and Awad families.

-The Ghanem family is descended from Moussa Ghanem Al-Ghassani, a descendant of the Ghassanids, who were a Christian dynasty in the Levant under the aegis of the Byzantine Empire.
+The Ghanem family is descended from Moussa Ghanem, a descendant of the Ghassanids, who were a Christian dynasty in the Levant under the aegis of the Byzantine Empire.
 Moussa came to Yanouh in the 9th century and settled there.
 Later, in 1121, some of his descendants moved to Lehfed.
-Finally, Sarkis Ghanem moved from Lehfed to Jouret Bedran during the 17th century and settled there.
+According to the priest and historian Youssef Abi Saab (1985), in his book Tārīkh al-Kafūr, Kisrawān wa-Usarihā (“History of the Villages of Keserwan and Their Families”), drawing on Ghanem family correspondence, and providing a detailed account of the migration from Lehfed, one of Moussa Ghanem’s descendants, the muqaddam Ghanem, had three sons and a daughter named Marie, renowned for her beauty.
+During the Middle Ages, the muqaddam was an elected local leader who served as both commander and representative of his district and played a key role in assisting the Maronite patriarchs in safeguarding the interests of the Maronite community.
+Upon hearing of her, the Mamluk governor of Tripoli sought her hand in marriage.
+When her father refused, the governor allegedly came to Lehfed with his soldiers to seize her by force.
+According to the narrative, Marie’s brother Antonios disguised himself in her clothing and was handed over instead, allowing the rest of the family to flee toward the Nahr Ibrahim area.
+While en route to Tripoli, Antonios reportedly killed the governor under cover of night and escaped, later rejoining his family.
+Following this incident, supporters of the governor are said to have burned Lehfed in 1605.